Cole250/documentation/README.md

-# aws documentation for POC
+# AWS documentation for POC
 A POC implementation of a network configuration capable of supporting a small university

 As someone competent in cloud infrastructure, I decided to design a functional web server that could fulfill the basic needs of a smaller university.
 I tasked myself with setting up a web server that could demonstrate to a university that currently employs physical infrastructure how moving to the cloud could save time and costs.
 The requirements that I used were a web application, a functional cloud computer, and following the AWS well-architected framework, this includes making the web application functional, load balanced, scalable, highly available, cost-optimized, and high performing.